Secure Multi-Source Multicast: Model and Problem Formulation

 (2) Individually secure: At the eavesdropper, observing $w$ packets, we have

 for all $j \in \{1,\ldots,k\}$ and for all $s\in\mathcal{S}$.

 (3) Strongly secure: At the eavesdropper, observing $w$ packets, for all $s\in\mathcal{S}$ we have

 \end{definition} \begin{remark} The individual-secrecy constraint given in \Cref{constraints}.2 does not promise perfect, strong-secrecy \cite{cai2011secure,cai2007security,el2012secure}, which is, having the mutual information with all messages negligible.
 Individual-secrecy ensures secrecy only on each message $M_{s,j}$ separately.
 The eavesdropper, observing $\textbf{Z}_{w}$, may obtain some information on the combination of $k$ messages since the messages are not independent given $\textbf{Z}_{w}$.
 However, since the $k$ original messages are mutually independent, the leaked information has no meaning \cite{kobayashi2013secure, mansour2014secrecy,chen2015individual,mansour2015individual,mansourindividual, goldenbaum2015multiple,chensecure, mansour2015individual1}.
-In other words, since \ifdouble
+In other words, if the messages are independent, we have \ifdouble

 \else